wfjm/w11/doc/README_known_issues.md

 ## Closed issues

+### V0.73-1 {[issue #9](https://github.com/wfjm/w11/issues/9)} -- Vivado xelab sometimes extremely slow
+#### Original Issue
+as of Vivado 2016.2 `xelab` shows sometimes extremely long build times, especially for generated post-synthesis VHDL models.
+But also building a behavioral simulation for a w11a design can take 25 min.
+Even though post-synthesis or post-routing models are now generated in Verilog working with `xsim` is cumbersome and time consuming.

+#### Reason for closure on 2022-07-05
+Re-checked with Vivado 2022.1.
+Building models with `xelab` is now quite fast.
+The issue disappeared somewhere between Vivado 2016.3 and 2022.1.

 ### V0.76-2 {[issue #17](https://github.com/wfjm/w11/issues/17)} -- Help wanted: Testing with Arty S7 appreciated
 #### Original Issue
 The w11a design for Arty S7 (50 die size), see rtl/sys_gen/w11a/artys7,